code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

   - Add redundancy to the individual hardware components.
 Disks may be set up in a RAID configuration.
   - Servers may have dual power supplies and hot-swappable CPUs, and datacenters may have batteries and diesel generators for backup power.
   - When one component dies, the redundant component can take its place while the broken component is replaced.

+<a name=orc></a>
+### Orchestration / Cloud Orchestrator
+- Since process/microservices communicate via APIs.
+There should be some process to authenticate/authorize them.
+- cloud Orchestrator is a process/microservice which does following on cloud:
+  - Policy enforcement
+  - Ensure process-1 has proper permission to connect to process-2 or execute some task on cloud.

 <a name=rt></a>
 ### Response Time